Download eBooks & Wiring Diagrams (FREE)

 Showing how to insert a metal plumbing fitting through the water container cap

-For more information how to connect a portable container to the water pump and faucet, read our sink plumbing guide.
+For more information on connecting a portable container to the water pump and faucet, read our sink plumbing guide.

 1.3 - Fixed Tanks